L-A-Hillebrandt/Suremath-Server/README.md

-# Suremath-Server
+# Suremath Server

-Server side for the Suremath math e-learning application.
+Server side for the internet feature of Suremath, made with node.js and Express.